kkbatta/minifb/README.md

 Other choices made:
 ==================
-Used Maven for build.
+Used Maven for build. <br />
-Maven-Docker plugin for dockerization
+Maven-Docker plugin for dockerization <br />
-Public docker repo for code push
+Public docker repo for code push. https://cloud.docker.com/repository/docker/kkbatta/pocketfb <br />
-Digital Ocean droplet for production deployment SpringBootTest and Junit for testing.
+Digital Ocean droplet for production deployment.
+Login credentials can be provided on request. <br />
+SpringBootTest and Junit for unit testing. <br />

 Goal was to develop, test and deploy to production using docker.